shortstheory/shortstheory.github.io/_posts/2019-05-30-recommended-viewing-in-singapore.md

 *The famous Henderson Waves Bridge*

 The Southern Ridges is a trail running through five parks, from Mount Faber (near VivoCity) to Labrador Nature Reserve (near the NUS campus).
-It's an amazing 10km walk and I loved the views from the Henderson Waves bridge and the Canopy Walk - only then do you realise how green Singapore is!
+It's an amazing 10km walk and I loved the views from the Henderson Waves bridge and the Canopy Walk.
+I really appreciated how green Singapore is from the views at Henderson Waves!
 As an aside, I tried making an 8km evening run from Mount Faber till Science Park, but I quickly got worn out by all the steps and elevation.
 Walking through the park is definitely more enjoyable.

 #### Marina Barrage